scottfr/SystemsBook/01 Learning/learning.md

 #### Exercise ####

 Go back and consider the various pictures in Figure 5.
 Pick a couple of them to model.
 The only parts you need to set up are the Time Settings, how long will it run and the Time Units.
 You can also set the values for stuff, stuff in and stuff out on the Configuration Panel.
 After you run the model open the Chart/Table configuration window and set the Y-Axis Label appropriate for what you're modeling.
 I encourage you to be adventurous.
-Make new Displays, Table Displays, etc. You can't brake anything, it's just an opportunity to become comfortable with the environment and learn.
+Make new Displays, Table Displays, etc. You can't break anything, it's just an opportunity to become comfortable with the environment and learn.

 ----------